Dimension-free Bounds for Sum of Dependent Matrices and Operators with Heavy-Tailed Distribution: Proofs for Main Results in Section

-with probability at least $1-e^{-t}$. \end{corollary} \begin{proof}[Proof of Corollary~\ref{cor:truncated:1}] Because $x\mapsto \psi_\tau(x)$ is $1$-Lipschitz, the sequence of matrices $\{\psi_\tau(M_1)-\mathbb{E}[\psi_\tau(M_1)],\dots,\psi_\tau(M_n) -\mathbb{E}[\psi_\tau(M_1)] \}$ satisfies Assumption~\ref{asm:weakdep}.
-As they are bounded by $\tau$ and all have the same expectation (zero), so we can apply Theorem~\ref{thm:main} to yield the result. \end{proof} As stated in the outline of the proof, we now have to understand what is the difference between the expectation of the truncated matrices, and the expectations of the (non-truncated) matrices themselves. \begin{proposition} Fix $\tau > 0$.
-Under Assumption~\ref{asm:tailbound} we have
+\end{corollary} \begin{proof}[Proof of Corollary~\ref{cor:truncated:1}] Because $x\mapsto \psi_\tau(x)$ is $1$-Lipschitz, the sequence of matrices $\{\psi_\tau(M_1)-\mathbb{E}[\psi_\tau(M_1)],\dots,\psi_\tau(M_n) -\mathbb{E}[\psi_\tau(M_n)] \}$ satisfies Assumption~\ref{asm:weakdep}.
+As they are bounded by $\tau$ and all have the same expectation (zero), therefore, we can apply Theorem~\ref{thm:main} to yield the result. \end{proof} As stated in the outline of the proof, we now have to understand the difference between the expectation of the truncated matrices and the expectations of the (non-truncated) matrices themselves. \begin{proposition} Fix $\tau > 0$.
+Under Assumption~\ref{asm:tailbound}, we have

-\end{proposition} \begin{proof}[Proof of Proposition~\ref{prop:trunc:exp}] For any $\ell = 1,...,n$, we have
+\end{proposition} \begin{proof}[Proof of Proposition~\ref{prop:trunc:exp}] For any $\ell = 1,\ldots,n$, we have